 7 Minute Read

 Don’t worry if you’ve run out of ideas—that’s what we’re here for!
 Here’s 25 creative ways to help you get out of debt.

-Let’s be real, kids grow out of clothes at the speed of light.
+Let’s be real: Kids grow out of clothes at the speed of light.
 It’s not worth it to go into debt for your two-year-old’s wardrobe.
-Check out consignment stores that sell pre-loved, good condition outfits for your kids.
+Check out consignment stores that sell pre-loved outfits in good condition.
 If you’d rather shop online, no problem.
 Sites like thredUP and Swap.com are great resources to get adult and children’s clothing at a fraction of the cost.

 Coordinate Financial Peace University and change someone's life!Sign Me Up!

 We get it—going to a restaurant or hitting up the drive-thru is so much easier than cooking at home.
-But while you’re feeling the freedom of not having to cook, your purse strings are in a pinch.
-For a creative way to still socialize and share a meal, have friends over for taco night instead of meeting up at a restaurant.
+But while you’re enjoying the freedom of not having to cook, your purse is in a pinch.
+For a creative way to socialize and share a meal, have friends over for taco night instead of meeting up at a restaurant.

 If you don’t know where all your money is going each month, we’re pretty sure your favorite coffee shop can locate it for you.
 Brewing your own coffee at home is a simple way to save money fast.

-6. Visit the library.
 Remember libraries?
-They have plenty of books and DVDs you can borrow for free!
+They have plenty of books and movies you can check out for free!
 Your wallet has never loved movie night more than it does now.

 Make a list and stick to it!
-Use a calculator while you browse the aisles to make sure you’re sticking to your budget.
+Use the calculator app on your phone while you browse the aisles to make sure you’re sticking to your budget.
 Do impulse items always end up in your cart?
 Try ordering your groceries online and then picking them up curbside at the store.
-Oh, and don’t shop on an empty stomach!
+Oh, and don’t ever shop on an empty stomach!

 Make it a new part of your vocabulary.
 Love it.
 Embrace it.
 Because when it comes to spending money, you’ll be saying it quite often.

 When it comes to money, the kids can be a worse guide than your stomach.
 Be open with them about what you do and don’t have room for in the budget.
-And remember: Never be afraid to use that magical “no.”
+And remember: Never be afraid to use that magic word, “no.”

 Do you really have $200 a month to spend on golf?
 Are you serious?

 You can still go for a run outside—for free.

 One person’s trash is another person’s treasure.
 Dig through your kids’ rooms and the abyss of your closet to find things you can part with to make some quick cash.

 Starting your own business has never been easier!
 Do you have a knack for making things?
 Sell your product online!
 Animal lover?
 Take up dog walking or pet sitting.
 Have a good eye and a nice camera?
 Start taking on clients for photo sessions.
 Christy Wright’s Business Boutique is a great resource to walk you through the process!

 The Dave Ramsey Basics

-14. Sell the car!
-The average car payment is more than $400 per month.
-Just think how much faster your debt snowball could move if you applied that $400 to it each month?
+The average new car payment is $523 per month.(1) That’s just outrageous!
+How much faster could your debt snowball move if you applied that $500 to it each month?

 Shred ‘em.
 Burn ‘em.
 Shoot ‘em.
 You’ll never get out of debt until you stop making debt a way of life.

-When you pay with cash, you actually have to feel your money leaving your hands.
+When you pay with cash, you actually feel your money leaving your hands.
 Ouch!
-And people tend to spend less when paying in cold, hard cash.
+Nobody likes that.
+People tend to spend less when paying in cold, hard cash.

 You May Also Like

 Stop trying to keep up with the Joneses!
 Remember, you’re living like no one else now, so that later you can live like no one else!
-In 20 years, you won’t have a financial worry in the world while they’ll still have car loans, mortgages and credit card bills.
+In 20 years, you won’t have a financial worry in the world while everyone else will still have car loans, mortgages and credit card bills.

-21. Listen to The Dave Ramsey Show.
+Listening to the show will encourage you when you feel like you aren’t making progress.
 Every day, Dave helps millions of people across the country find hope and make a plan for their money.
-Listening to the show will encourage you when you feel like aren’t making progress.
+Their successes will inspire you to keep moving forward.

 Why not become a driver for Lyft or Uber?
 Or take on a pizza delivery job?
 You can even deliver other types of food in your spare time by working for places like uberEATS or Grubhub.
 Sure, you’ll have to put aside your pride and give up some nights and weekends of downtime.
 But that’s a small sacrifice for extra cash in your pocket.

-Leading a group of people on their journey to paying off debt is one of the best ways to stay gazelle intense!
-Not to mention . . . you’ll help change someone’s life.
+Leading a group of people on their journey to paying off debt is one of the best ways you can stay gazelle intense and keep yourself accountable!
+Not to mention—you’ll be helping change someone’s life.
 Watch what happens when you become an FPU coordinator and help others win with money.